OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 - List the Activities, Services and Broadcast receivers
 - Start Activities

 If you have a rooted device with frida-server installed, Objection can connect directly to the running Frida server to provide all its functionality without needing to repackage the application.
-However, it is not always possible to jailbreak the latest version of iOS or the app may contain advanced RASP controls for rooting detection, so injecting a frida-gadget may be the easiest way to bypass those controls.
+However, it is not always possible to root an Android device or the app may contain advanced RASP controls for root detection, so injecting a frida-gadget may be the easiest way to bypass those controls.

 The ability to **perform advanced dynamic analysis on non-rooted devices** is one of the features that makes Objection incredibly useful.
-After following the [repackaging process](0x05b-Basic-Security_Testing.md#repackaging-apps) you will be able to run all the aforementioned commands which make it very easy to quickly analyze an application, or get around basic security controls.
+After following the [repackaging process](0x05b-Basic-Security_Testing.md#repackaging-apps) you will be able to run all the aforementioned commands which make it very easy to quickly analyze an application, or bypass basic security controls.

 ##### Using Objection on Android